 Table of contents

-- Introduction (Part 1 of Is heart disease genetic?)
+- What is Heart Disease?
+(Part 1 of Is heart disease genetic?)

 - Is Heart Disease Genetic?

 - Current Research on Heart Disease [Updated September 2021]

 - Epidemiology (Part 4 of Is heart disease genetic?)

 - Symptoms (Part 5 of Is heart disease genetic?)